 The off-the-job training method is widely used all over the world.
 In this type of training method, the organization arranges training for the employees at a different location which is away from the actual workplace.
 Employees receive theoretical knowledge from this training session.
 This kind of off-the-job training session enables employees to share their innovative ideas for organizational development.
 Off-the-job training method includes-

 (1) Lectures Method

 The lecture method is the oldest and most commonly used technique for training.
-The lecture method is very popular to train the white-collar or managerial level employees of the organization.
+The lecture method is very popular to train the white-collar or managerial-level employees of the organization.
 In this method of training, trainers deliver pre-developed lectures on specific topics.
-This method is suitable for developing the basic theoretical knowledge that must need to acquire before practice.
+This method is suitable for developing the basic theoretical knowledge that must need to acquired before practice.
 This method is suitable for large audiences as audiovisual aids are used here for learning purposes.